 An epidural steroid injection contains both an anesthetic to relieve pain quickly and steroids to fight inflammation.
 You might feel partial relief right away.
 However, the pain continues to improve gradually in the days after your injection.

 Another type of epidural injection is called an epidural nerve block.
 It contains a type of anesthesia that stops pain signals from reaching your brain.
-The nerve block goes into your epidural space continuously through a catheter to keep you numb during a surgery.
+The nerve block goes into your epidural space continuously through a catheter to keep you numb during surgery.

 Epidural steroid injections treat nerve pain and inflammation that starts in your spine.
 Such conditions can cause pain, numbness, or tingling in your affected extremity depending on the course of the nerve.